tacbodell/HW-1/HW1.md

 ![Image](image.png)

 PART B - I used a curl command using the following options:
--i to show response headers
+-i to show response headers;
--L to follow redirects
+-L to follow redirects;
--A to set the User-Agent
+-A to set the User-Agent;
 ![Image](image2.png)

 PART C - I used a curl command using -L and -A again, but also a new option:
--o output.html to save the HTML content into a file, "output.html" i didn't use -i here because i only wanted the HTML body.
+-o output.html to save the HTML content into a file, "output.html"; i didn't use -i here because i only wanted the HTML body.
 ![image](image3.png)